bradenmacdonald/vertex-framework/arch-decisions/001-graph-data.md

 Vertex Framework provides three different APIs for reading data, where `tx` represents a read transaction:

 * `tx.run(query, params)` - run a query on the database, using the native Neo4j driver directly
 * `tx.query(query, params, returnShape)` and `tx.queryOne` - run a query on the database, and return a typed response, with the shape specified by `returnShape`.
-With the `query` methods, the syntactic sugar `(node)::{$key}` is supported for doing a lookup by either UUID or shortId, and the query's `RETURN` clause can be automatically generated based on `returnShape`
+With the `query` methods, the syntactic sugar `(node)::{$key}` is supported for doing a lookup by either UUID or slugId, and the query's `RETURN` clause can be automatically generated based on `returnShape`
 * `tx.pull(dataRequest, filter)`, `tx.pull(VNodeType, shapeSpec, filter)` and `tx.pullOne` - retrieve nodes, properties, and "virtual properties" from the database.
 With the `pull` methods, the Cypher code for the query is generated fully automatically, and a fully typed response is provided.

 ## Writing/Mutating Data: Actions